Skip To Main Content

 Language Development Approach

 The goal of the District 6 Language Development Approach is to provide students who learn English as a second language with challenging, personalized, high-quality, rigorous, grade-level standards-based instruction that engages, empowers, and inspires learning every day.
-Such grade-level standards-based instruction is coherent and anchored in D6's Vision for English Language Learners and the Six Principals for English Language Learner (ELL) Instruction.
+Such grade-level standards-based instruction is coherent and anchored in D6's Vision for Multilingual Learners and the Six Principals for Multilingual Learner (ML) Instruction.

-Each of the following three domains each include two principles of ELL instruction as developed by researchers, practitioners, and other stakeholders through Stanford University's Understanding Language Initiative.
+Each of the following three domains include two principles of Multilingual Learner instruction as developed by researchers, practitioners, and other stakeholders through Stanford University's Understanding Language Initiative.

 Performance Targets: Milestones for Current & Former English Learners

-• Decrease annually the long-term EL rate in middle and high schools.
+• Annually reduce the rate of long-term Multilingual Learners in middle and high schools.